 Spring Into Action When Your Pipes Spring A Leak

-However, this is not the only form of water leakage with which you need to be concerned.
+However, this is not the only form of water leakage to be concerned about.
 A slow leak can cause even more loss as the water collects and sits unnoticed until the damage becomes very apparent.
 If the water sits for a while, as is the case with a slow leak, you may have to deal with mold spores and other pollutants that make your home uninhabitable.

-Water sensors, though, can make you aware of the presence of water well before it wreaks havoc on your home.
+Water sensors can make you aware of the presence of water well before it wreaks havoc on your home.
 This type of environmental sensor should be installed anywhere a leaky pipe or collecting water could cause damage: